Feb 15, 2021

 If you hit another vehicle in a parking lot and the other driver is not present, see if you can find the driver.
 If you cannot locate the driver, leave a note on the driver’s windshield.
 Provide them with your contact information so you can sort out the details.

-This will help you avoid a potential hit and run charge.
+This will help you avoid a potential hit-and-run charge.
 It’s also good karma.
-You’d want other drivers to leave a note if they hit your vehicle.
+If they hit your vehicle, you’d want other drivers to leave a note.

 What Are The Parking Lot Accident Rules In Ontario?

-There is a certain set of rules, or parking lot right of way laws, that apply in parking lot accident situations in Ontario.
+A certain set of rules, or parking lot right of way laws, apply in parking lot accident situations in Ontario.
 These rules include :

-• Opening you door : If you open your car door and hit another vehicle, you are at-fault.
+- Opening your door : If you open your car door and hit another vehicle, you are at-fault.

 Tips To Avoid A Parking Lot Accident